bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 weekly section that provides information to help developers and organizations implement bech32 sending support---the ability to pay native segwit addresses.
-This [doesn't require implementing segwit][bech32 easy] yourself, but it does allow the people you pay to access all of segwit's multiple benefits.*
+This [doesn't require implementing segwit][bech32 series] yourself, but it does allow the people you pay to access all of segwit's multiple benefits.*

 {% include specials/bech32/02-stats.md %}